Low-density lipoprotein receptor-related protein 4

 Low-density lipoprotein receptor-related protein 4 (LRP-4), also known as multiple epidermal growth factor-like domains 7 (MEGF7), is a protein that in humans is encoded by the LRP4 gene.
 LRP-4 is a member of the Lipoprotein receptor-related protein family and may be a regulator of Wnt signaling.

 Clinical significance

 Mutations in this gene are associated with Cenani Lenz syndactylism.

-Autoantibodies against LRP4 have been connected to a small fraction of myasthenia gravis cases.
+Autoantibodies against LRP4 have been connected to and diagnostic for a small fraction (i.e., less than 1%) of myasthenia gravis cases.